Lewis White Beck: Academic career

 During the course of his long academic career, Beck also held appointments as a visiting lecturer at several leading academic research centers including: Columbia University (1950), George Washington University, the University of Minnesota (1953), the University of California at Berkeley (1973), Yale University (1974) and the Rochester Institute of Technology (1982–1983).
 In addition, he received honorary degrees from Hamilton College, Emory University and the University of Tubingen.

 In addition to his teaching activities, Beck also served on the editorial board of several leading philosophical research journals including: the Journal of the History of Ideas and Kantian-Studien.
 Over the years he also served on the editorial board of the journal The Monist which also featured his work.
 His original research into the philosophy of Immanuel Kant was also published within the authoritative journal Kant-Studien in both the German and English languages.
 In addition, in 1970 he served as editor of the Proceedings of the Third International Kant Congress.
 In 1985 he also contributed to the formation of the North American Kantian Society.

 Over the years, Beck was praised by his students for his charm and wit.
 Even after his formal retirement in 1979 he continued to meet with informal gatherings of aspiring young scholars in an effort to share his unique insights into Kant's works until 1996.
 Always humble, Beck was often observed to joke that his prize for an award in teaching excellence was rejected as "nontaxable" by the Internal Revenue Service because it was more appropriately categorized as "unearned" income.

+Included among Beck's notable students are Professor Emeritus Predrag Cicovaki at the College of the Holy Cross, who completed his dissertation Kant on the Possibility of Empirical Cognition under Beck's guidance at the University of Rochester in 1991.